ev3dev/ev3dev.github.io/support.md

 issue.
 If you are writing a program, post the code.
 If you are following a tutorial, which step failed?
 Be as detailed as possible.</strong>

-In the description of your issue, be sure to also include:
+In the description of your issue, **make sure to fill in the information from the template**.

-  * The image file that you used to flash your SD card (e.g. `ev3dev-jessie-2015-02-24.img`).
+In addition, include as much relevant information as possible:

-  * Your kernel version (output of `uname -rv`)
+  * Be sure to mention any related issues by number, so we can refer to past discussion.
+GitHub will properly format a reference of the format `#100`.
   * If you are using a library (ev3dev-lang, python-ev3, ev3dev-c, etc.) please
     state which library.
 Most, if not all, of these have their own issues tracker.
     You may have better luck posting there instead.